logzio/logz-docs/_source/user-guide/kibana/log-highlighter.md

 ![Log highlight to dashboard](https://dytvr9ot2sszz.cloudfront.net/logz-docs/highlighting.gif)

-To remove a log line from your highlighted logs, click on the push pin icon or hold the CTRL/CMD + right mouse click.
+To remove a log line from your highlighted logs, click on the push pin icon or hold the CTRL/CMD + mouse click.
 You can clear all highlighted logs by clicking on **Clear highlights**.

 ## Sharing highlighted logs